joxelstudios/Project-1/README.md

 * As a user, I want to be able to upload a photo of myself and get recommended new music based on how I feel.

-* As user, I want to have the ability to use a profile photo.
+* As a user, I want to have the ability to use a profile photo.

+* As a  user, I want to be able to listen to the music recommended by the application on the same page.